Killing of Jemel Roberson

-On November 11, 2018, Jemel Roberson, a 26-year-old African American security guard for Manny's Blue Room Bar in Robbins, Illinois, was fatally shot by Ian Covey, a white Midlothian police officer responding to a call of shots fired at the bar.
-Roberson was working for the bar as a security guard when four people were non-fatally shot by a gunman.
+On November 11, 2018, Jemel Roberson, a 26-year-old security guard for Manny's Blue Room Bar in Robbins, Illinois, was fatally shot by Ian Covey, a Midlothian police officer responding to a call of shots fired at the bar.
+Roberson, an African American, was working for the bar as a security guard when four people were shot by a gunman.
 After Roberson subdued and pinned the shooter to the ground, he was shot by a Midlothian police officer arriving at the scene.

 Covey was placed on paid administrative leave while the shooting was investigated.
 Witnesses stated that Roberson was wearing a vest that had the word "SECURITY" printed on it, while an Illinois State Police (ISP) preliminary investigation stated he was wearing plain black clothing with no markings identifying him as security.
 The ISP report stated the Midlothian officer gave Roberson "multiple verbal commands" to drop his gun and get on the ground, while witnesses said the officer shot Roberson "not even five seconds" after ordering Roberson to drop the gun he had in his hand.
 The State's Attorney's Office decided to not file criminal charges against the police officer.